The KUMA configuration can be modified in the following ways.

 Servers are successfully added to a storage cluster.

-To add an additional storage cluster:
+To add a storage cluster:

 cd kuma-ansible-installer